anickacodes/AL-Command-line-Inventory-Application-Project/Readme.md

 # Command Line CRUD Application

 Welcome new hiree!
-Your second task as a member of CLN Styles is to help us test the funtionality of our inventory app
+Your second task as a member of CLN Styles is to help us test the funtionality of our inventory app to help speed up our ordering process.

 ### Getting Started
   run npm install to download the required dependencies

 ### Set up & Features

-- A user can see an index of all their purchases, showing the `id`, `name`, `priceInCents`, `inStock`, `quantity`, `purchaseDate` (List Items)
+- A user should be able to see an index of all their purchases, showing the `id`, `name`, `priceInCents`, `inStock`, `quantity`, `purchaseDate` (List Items)
-- A user can see a show view of 1 item with all the purchase details.
+- A user should be able to see a show view of 1 item with all the purchase details.
-- A user can update/edit a purchase.
+- A user should be able to update/edit a purchase.
-- A user can delete/destroy a purchase.
+- A user should be able to delete/destroy a purchase.
-- A user can add products to a cart outside of the inventory database.
+- A user should be able to add products to a cart outside of the inventory database.
-- A user can cancel/empty the cart
+- A user should be able to cancel/empty the cart.

-## Tips
+## Thing to Know
 1. When a user creates an item a unique id is assigned to the new item.
 2. A user can add items to the shopping cart and see the total price and total number of each item
 3. A user can cancel and empty the shopping cart. (hopefully)